SAMS Logo

 Student Undergraduate Research Fellowship Picture

-Disclaimer: The laws, rules, regulations, award amounts, amount of awardees, eligibility criteria, funding per program, etc. are subject to change at any point prior to, during or after application through the SAMS application.
+Disclaimer: The laws, rules, regulations, award amounts, amount of awardees, eligibility criteria, funding per program, etc. are subject to change at any point prior to, during or after an application is submitted.
 These changes will be based on changes in law or funding provided by the Arkansas General Assembly.
 It is understood that ADHE is not at fault for any changes that occur to any financial aid program.
 In addition, awards for all ADHE programs are limited by the availability of funds.

 Annual Deadline